Home / Herefordshire Film Office

 Introducing Herefordshire

-It’s much closer than you might think, a short drive from Cardiff, Birmingham and Bristol.
-We also have professional crew on hand locally too so everything is at your fingertips.
+We make Herefordshire a compelling choice for TV and film production companies.
+The county offers jaw-dropping landscapes, the wild River Wye, evocative architecture, charming market towns, and lost castles.
+It’s much closer than you might think, just a short drive from Cardiff, Birmingham, and Bristol.
+We also have professional crew on hand locally, so everything is at your fingertips.

-Herefordshire has been selected as a location for recent productions including Sex Education, Succession and Dr Who, whilst past experience includes Harry Potter and the Deathly Hallows – Part 1, Midwinter of the Spirit (ITV) and The Regency House (Channel 4)
+Herefordshire has been selected as a location for highly-regarded productions, including Sex Education, Succession, and Dr Who.
+Past experience includes Harry Potter and the Deathly Hallows – Part 1, Midwinter of the Spirit (ITV), and The Regency House (Channel 4).

 The Sex Education House in the Wye Valley